 The WorshipArts Editorial Committee primarily consists of volunteers from a variety of backgrounds in worship planning, liturgy, and communications.
 The team is led by our editor, Carla Swank Fox.

 Do you love to write?
 Have an idea for an article that would interest readers of WorshipArts?
 The WorshipArts Editorial Committee actively seeks a variety of articles and reviews in music areas (choral for all ages, piano/organ, instrumental, handbells), arts areas (dance, drama, visuals), and worship areas (preaching, contemporary worship, spiritual formation, worship planning, liturgy).
-WorshipArts publishes six times each year and deadlines are the 15th of the month, two months prior to publication date.
+WorshipArts publishes four to six times each year and deadlines are the 1st of the month, two months prior to publication date.